Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 opportunity Cost: By reading this tweet, you are choosing not to read something else.
 Everything we do is like this.
 Doing one thing requires giving up another.
-Whenever you explicitly choose to do one thing, you implicitly choose not to do another thing. optimism = "keep only the one who say it’s possible" https://posthog.com/founders/first-ops-hire other people’s problems / pick your battles
+Whenever you explicitly choose to do one thing, you implicitly choose not to do another thing. optimism = "keep only the one who say it’s possible" https://posthog.com/founders/first-ops-hire other people’s problems / pick your battles outside context problem (OCP) = a problem that is "outside the context" as it is generally not considered until it occurs, and the capacity to actually conceive of or consider the OCP in the first place may not be possible or very limited (i.e., the majority of the group's population may not have the knowledge or ability to realize that the OCP can arise, or assume it is extremely unlikely).
+An example of OCP is an event in which a civilization does not consider the possibility that a much more technologically advanced society can exist, and then encounters one https://en.wikipedia.org/wiki/Excession#Outside_Context_Problem
 Overton Window: You can control thought without limiting speech.
 You can do it by defining the limits of acceptable thought while allowing for lively debate within these barriers.
 For example, Fox News and MSNBC set limits on what political thoughts they consider acceptable, but in the grand scheme of things, they’re both fairly conventional.
 The political spectrum stretches far beyond the ideas they entertain, but ideas outside their limits are shunned. paradigm shift https://en.wikipedia.org/wiki/Paradigm_shift paradox of Abundance: The average quality of information is getting worse and worse.
 But the best stuff is getting better and better.
 Markets of abundance are simultaneously bad for the median consumer but good for conscious consumers.